silentwhaleluo/Database-Notes/DataWareHouse.md

 Description (dummy variables) data to analysis

 ### Types of advanced dimensions
-(Type 1, 2, 3 is mostly based on business requirment
+(Type 1, 2, 3 is mostly based on business requirment)
-	- Type 0
+- Type
 Should not change but may be change in some cases (error input).EX.
 SSN, DOB, Gender, Blood Group, Eye color
 - Type 1
 Data the dose change, but only the most recent value is shown.
 Update data and do not keep old record EX.
 Phone, Email refrence
 - Type 2
 Data changes, and now all changes or modifications are recorded and shown EX.
 Address (base on requirment), previous employers
 	- Record the start date and end date, for the most recent record, put the end date NULL or a very large date
 	- Use flag
 - Type 3
 Data changes, keep recorded but only certain number of records (only one record with certain number of columns) .
 EX.
 3 most recent patient weight,
 - Type 4
 Use two tables, one table hold history records, the other hold only one most recent values.
 History have start date and end date hold all history records (like type 1 + type 3)
 - Type 9
 Combination of features from type 1, 2, and 3
 - Junk dimension
 Data from OLTP but is useless
 - Conformed dimension
 Different facts use same dimension as same means.
 EX.
 F(Sales) -- D(product name) -- F(inventory), product name is a conformed dimension

 - Degenerate
 Useful but do not have any connection to  other

 - Role playing dimension
 F(Sales) -- D(EmpID) -- F(Manager)

 - Rapidly Changing
 - Rapidly Growing

 - Late arriving dimension
 EX. for gift card, the user information may come late (register later) or never get those information

 - Inferred dimension/ Inferred dimension member
 Way we handle late arriving dimension, we have some non Null columns and leave others information as NULL

 - Junk dimension
 EX. useless info

 - Wide Dimension, Narrow dimension

 ## Fact